 Jim Jim region

 From near Yellow Water, there’s a slow 4WD track that goes down towards the southeast of Kakadu National Park to a region known as Jim Jim.
-On the edge of the Arnhem Escarpment, this is rough stone country and is quite an expedition to reach and explore.
+On the edge of the Arnhem Escarpment, this is a rough stone country and is quite an expedition to reach and explore.

 The main attraction here is Jim Jim Falls, a spectacular natural sight where water plummets over a 150-metre-high cliff (although it dries up during the dry season).
 Beneath the waterfall is a large (cold!) swimming hole surrounded by steep rock faces and lush trees.